scizeron/test/README.md

-rest-controller : problems with @EnableAspectJAutoProxy ,@Aspect and @RestController.
+rest-controller : problems with @EnableAspectJAutoProxy, @Aspect and @RestController.
 If the @Aspect wraps the controller, the dynamic proxy is not mapped

 1 - The @Aspect is disabled, everyting is ok.